Diocese of Jefferson City: Alphonse J. Schwartze Memorial Catholic Center

 The Alphonse J. Schwartze Memorial Catholic Center serves as the chancery offices for the Diocese of Jefferson City.
 Located adjacent to the Cathedral of Saint Joseph, it is the pastoral center and a headquarters for the diocese.
 The center is named for Alphonse J. Schwartze, a parishioner of St. Joseph's Church in Westphalia.
 Groundbreaking for the center took place in 2004.

-The center building is 26795 sqft and contains 47 rooms, including the chapel and meeting rooms.
-The walls display gifts from the diocesan clergy and laity.
-Most of the original paintings were created by Louis Wellington McCorkle, a member of the American Artists Professional League.
-The Peruvian artwork was donated by the estate of Francis G. Gillgannon.

-The Saint Alphonsus Chapel is dedicated to the Italian Bishop Alphonsus Maria de Liguori.
-It is dominated by an imported 4½ foot wooden image of Christ modeled after the Gero Crucifix of the Cathedral of St. Peter and the Virgin Mary in Cologne, Germany.
-The diocese selected this crucifix to link the occupation of the center with the 2005 World Youth Day in Cologne.
-The chapel seats 50 people.